glaisne/Presentations/Azure File Share/Readme.md

  - least used files would be in the cloud only.
  - Based on a percentage of free space.
 Ex: configuring it at 20% means that as the drive gets to 20% free space, the least-used files are moved to Azure, removed from the file server, and a pointer is put in its place.
  - Each file server in a sync group can have its own tiering configuration.
- - Cloud teiring can't be used on the system volume
+ - Cloud tiering can't be used on the system volume
  -Demo:
 ```powershell
 import-module "c:\program files\azure\storagesyncagent\storagesync.management.servercmdlets.dll"